MasWag/FalCAuN/README.md

 Javadoc
 --------

-The source code is partially commented using the Javadoc syntax.
-The document can be generated under `./target/site/apidocs/` by `mvn javadoc:javadoc`.
+The source code is partially commented on using the Javadoc syntax.
+The document is hosted on [GitHub Pages](https://maswag.github.io/FalCAuN/maven-site/latest/apidocs/).
+If you want to generate the document locally under `./target/site/apidocs/` by `mvn javadoc:aggregate.`

 Obsolete CLI interface
 -----------------------